 - Rice cooked, optional

 - Cashews optional

-In a small bowl combine garam masala, cardamon, turmeric, coriander, nutmeg, salt, and sugar.
-Whisk to combine.
+In a small bowl use a whisk to combine garam masala, cardamon, turmeric, coriander, nutmeg, salt, and sugar.

 Place korma sauce in a large bowl with chicken.
-Let marinade for 15-20 minutes.
+Let marinate for 15-20 minutes.

 Add 1-2 tablespoons olive oil, onion, and bell pepper to a large skillet over medium heat.
 Sauté for 5-7 minutes or until onions begin to brown slightly.